 Even if your claims history doesn’t cause your insurer to drop your policy, making claims will probably raise your premium.
 Some insurers offer steep discounts to customers who have not made any claims during a two-to-five-year period.
 Others simply increase rates for policyholders who make claims.

 Where You Live

-Insurance companies divide areas into territories and assign rates based on the losses companies experience in each territory and such factors as the quality of police and fire departments, incidence of crime, and general level of maintenance of the housing stock.
-Prices for homeowners insurance vary substantially from territory to territory in the Delaware Valley area.
+Insurance companies divide areas into territories and assign rates based on the losses companies experience in each one and factors like the quality of police and fire departments, crime statistics, and general level of maintenance of the housing stock.
+These factors affect prices substantially from territory to territory in the Delaware Valley area.